oliverlundquist/oliverlundquist.com/_posts/2019-03-11-recommender-system-with-ml-in-laravel.markdown

 As you might have noticed, there are properties for weight in the `ProductSimilarity.php` class used in the example above.
 If you adjust the values you can adjust the similarity calculations by, for example, putting a higher weight on product price to make that of greater importance when you compare products.

-I have noticed that the Jaccard index, that I use in this article to calculate categories similarity might not be the best algorithm to use for this kind of calculations.
-That is because it makes it difficult to add weight to specific categories.

-If you, for example, have: `men, the-north-face, winter-jacket` as your categories, the category `men` will have the same weight as the brand `the-north-face` and `winter-jacket` which would make women's jacket count as similar if it's a The North Face winter jacket.
-This is probably not the result you would be hoping for if you're a man looking for a jacket in an ecom store.

-In this case, it will make more sense to use an algorithm where you can add weight to certain categories, so that you when you click on a men's jacket, you will actually get other recommendations for men's jackets.
-One example of this would be [tf–idf (frequency–inverse document frequency)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf){:target="_blank"}.

 That's all for this time, I hope that this was an interesting read and that it gave you some inspiration to dig deeper into this topic.
 I would love to hear your thoughts and comments, feel free to post anything in the comment box down below.

 Until next time, have a good one!